Digital asset

 A digital asset is anything that exists only in digital form and comes with a distinct usage right or distinct permission for use.
 Data that do not possess those rights are not considered assets.

-Digital assets include, but are not limited to: digital documents, audio content, motion pictures, and other relevant digital data currently in circulation or stored on digital appliances, such as personal computers, laptops, portable media players, tablets, data storage devices, and telecommunication devices.
-This encompasses any apparatus that currently exists or will exist as technology progresses to accommodate the conception of new modalities capable of carrying digital assets.
-This holds true regardless of the ownership of the physical device on which the digital asset is located.
+Digital assets include digital documents, audio content, motion pictures, and other relevant digital data currently in circulation or stored on digital appliances, such as personal computers, laptops, portable media players, tablets, data storage devices, and telecommunication devices.

 Types

-Types of digital assets include, but are not limited to: software, photography, logos, illustrations, animations, audiovisual media, presentations, spreadsheets, digital paintings, word documents, electronic mails, websites, and various other digital formats with their respective metadata.
-The number of different types of digital assets is exponentially increasing due to the rising number of devices that leverage these assets, such as smartphones, serving as conduits for digital media.
+Types of digital assets include, but are not limited to: software, photography, logos, illustrations, animations, audiovisual media, presentations, spreadsheets, digital paintings, electronic documents, electronic mail, websites, and various other digital formats with their respective metadata.

-In Intel's presentation at the 'Intel Developer Forum 2013,' they introduced several new types of digital assets related to medicine, education, voting, friendships, conversations, and reputation, among others.
+In Intel's presentation at the Intel Developer Forum 2013, they introduced several new types of digital assets related to medicine, education, voting, friendships, conversations, and reputation, among others.

 Digital asset management system

-A digital asset management (DAM) is an integrated structure that combines software, hardware, and/or other services to manage, store, ingest, organize, and retrieve digital assets.
+A digital asset management (DAM) system is an integrated structure that combines software, hardware, and/or other services to manage, store, ingest, organize, and retrieve digital assets.
 These systems enable users to find and use content when needed.